andreasZel/devops_with_kubernetes_project_server/README.md

 This application is written in node.js express, there is an image created with the dockerfile [here]([https://hub.docker.com/repository/docker/zelhs/randomstring/general](https://hub.docker.com/repository/docker/zelhs/project_server/general)).

-It creates a server that listens by default to port **4000**, or any you put to the env variables
+It creates a server that listens by default to port **4000**, or any you put to the env variable `PORT`

 In order to run with kubernetes we first create our cluster with **k3d**:
 ```bash